co-cart/co-cart/docs/rate-limit-guide.md

     - [Custom tracking usage example](#custom-tracking-usage-example)
 - [Testing Guide](#testing-guide)

-Rate Limiting can now be enabled for CoCart.
+Rate Limiting is available for CoCart.
+This is optional and disabled by default.
+It can be enabled by following [these instructions](#rate-limiting-options-filter).

-This was designed to prevent abuse of endpoints from excessive calls and performance degradation on the machine running the store.
+The main purpose was to prevent abuse on endpoints from excessive calls and performance degradation on the machine running the store.

-It is unauthenticated, rate limits are keyed by either `USER ID` (logged in) or `IP ADDRESS` (guest user), and standard support for running behind a proxy, load balancer, etc. for unauthenticated users can be enabled.
+Rate limit tracking is controlled by either `USER ID` (logged in) or `IP ADDRESS` (unauthenticated requests).

+It also offers standard support for running behind a proxy, load balancer, etc. This also optional and disabled by default.

 ## Limit information